nickve28/ComfyUI-Nich-Utils/README.md

 - Cycling controlnet poses
 - Cycling only through a subset of images (regular expression knowledge required).

+## Select Text with Regular Expression

+This node allows selecting parts of text using a regular expression, with a delimiter (default = whitespace)

+### Example Use cases:
+- Select a subset of a prompt

 # Open work
 - Improve code
 - Add tests